parhamr/library-to-go/README.md

 ## Privacy concerns

+* all personally-identifying information is assumed wholly private; only the least amount of information shall be exposed through public posts like comments and reviews
-* aggregate counts are generally not sensitive (number of times record X has done Y) and can be stored with their parent record
+* aggregate counts are generally not sensitive (n-many times a record has performed x-many actions) and can be stored with their parent record
 * any record that serializes users’ actions should be sensitive (reads should be restricted to privileged users) and the structure of this serialization allows class-level restrictions